sketch-hq/SketchAPI/docs/pages/plugins-manifest.md

 ##### Shortcut Values

-When setting the shortcut for a command, you can use any combination of the following keys, plus any regular character.
-Keep in mind that some characters may require users to press modifier keys on some international keyboard layouts.
-For example, to get `/` on a US keyboard you just need to press one key, but on a Spanish keyboard you need to press `shift 7` to get the same character.
-So a command with a `ctrl shift /` shortcut can't be triggered on a Spanish keyboard, because it gets interpreted as `ctrl /`.
+Command shortcuts can be set using any combination of the following keys, plus any regular character.

+Shortcuts need to use at least one modifier key (Command, Option, Control or Shift), you cannot define single key shortcuts in `manifest.json`.

+If your command tries to use any of the predefined Sketch shortcuts (say, `cmd s`), the shortcut will be ignored and pressing those keys will perform the default action in Sketch.

+Make sure to test your shortcuts with different international keyboard layouts.
+Certain characters can require users to press modifier keys.
+For example a shortcut like `shift /` would not work with a Spanish keyboard layout.
+Whereas a forward slash `/` has a dedicated key on a US keyboard, it requires pressing `shift 7` on a Spanish keyboard.

 | Key           | Value                               |
 |---------------|-------------------------------------|